By Laura Murphy

-It is no secret that college students are under stress.
-Balancing heavy course loads, jobs, and having a life on campus can be overwhelming.
+It is no secret that college students are stressed.
+Balancing heavy course loads, jobs, and campus life can be overwhelming.
 On top of this, they are expected to maintain good grades, be involved on campus, be physically active, and have an active social life.
 For some students, this simply is not attainable.

 According to a study done by the Worcester State Center for Mental Health, 92 percent of college students have felt completely overwhelmed this past semester, and that doesn’t necessarily mean just the occasional stress over a test or a paper, but sometimes even complete, head-under-water overwhelmed.

 A study by NBC also showed that 41 percent of students are dealing with anxiety, and 25 percent are being treated for anxiety.
-That means almost one half of all college students are dealing with clinical anxiety, which is just one more thing students have to deal with on top of already taxing schedules.
+This condition is just one more thing that students have to deal with on top of already taxing schedules.

-Bridget, whose last name is left out because underage drinking is illegal, says that she has at least two hours of homework a night, not including studying.
-She said she gets a maximum of six hours of sleep a night.
-That’s not a lot, considering most teenagers and young adults need closer to 8-9 hours to be considered fully rested.
-Bridget works as a server at Hooters, and is sometimes at work until 2 a.m. on school nights.
-Because college is so expensive, a lot of students have jobs to have extra cash or to help pay for tuition.
+Becky says that she has at least two hours of homework per night, not including studying.
+She said she gets a maximum of six hours of sleep per night.
+That’s not a lot, considering most teenagers and young adults need closer to eight or nine hours to be considered fully rested.
+Becky works as a server at Hooters and is sometimes at work until 2 a.m. on school nights.
+Because college is so expensive, many students need to work.

-Bridget is not alone: Another eight freshmen at Worcester State interviewed for this article also said that they got around six-to-seven hours of sleep each night, with some saying they slept as little as three hours per night.
+Becky is not alone.
+Another eight freshmen at Worcester State interviewed for this article also said that they got between six and seven hours of sleep each night, with some saying they slept as little as three hours per night.
 All of the students said that they wished that they got more sleep.

 According to the NBC study, teenagers and college students are more stressed than adults.
 Adults rated their stress levels at a 5.1 on average, while teenagers rated theirs at a 5.8 average.
-When other freshmen were asked to rate their stress levels, on average, most said at about a 4-5.
+When other freshmen were asked to rate their stress levels, on average, most said 4-5.

 The way students deal with stress varies.

-“Do not procrastinate,” says Anderson, another freshman and biology major on the pre-med track.
-Anderson says he can avoid stress avoiding procrastination.
-He also holds a part-time job, works out regularly, and spends time with his friends.
-He described his classes as “hard, but okay,” and rated his stress level at a 4.
+“Do not procrastinate,” says Adam, another freshman and biology major on the pre-med track.
+Adam says he can avoid stress by not procrastinating.
+Like Becky, he holds a part-time job.
+He also works out regularly and spends time with his friends.
+He described his classes as “hard, but okay,” and rated his stress level at a four.

-“I’m just very good at managing my time,” said Anderson.
-“When work needs to be done I do it.
-I schedule a time to workout, a time to eat, and a time to study.
+“I’m just very good at managing my time,” said Adam.
+“When work needs to be done, I do it.
+I schedule a time to work out, a time to eat, and a time to study.
 I spend time with my friends or do other things I like when I have free time.”

-Anderson and Bridget seem to have similar lives and responsibilities, but Bridget is much more stressed than Anderson.
-One reason could be that Anderson does not work on weekdays, or that he has one less lab course than Bridget.
+Adam and Becky seem to have similar lives and responsibilities, but Becky is much more stressed than Adam.
+One reason could be that Adam does not work on weekdays; another may be that he has one less lab course than Becky.
 However, another difference stood out above all: their drinking and smoking habits.

-For some college students, one of the ways to deal with stress is to drink or smoke.
-Five people were asked about how they dealt with stress for this article, and four of them said that when they were overwhelmed, they had the desire to have a drink.
+For some college students, one way to deal with stress is to drink or smoke.
+Five people were asked about how they dealt with stress for this article.
+Four of them said that when they were overwhelmed, they had the desire to have a drink.

 So, does this mean that binge drinking and smoking adds to your stress levels?
 That might not necessarily be true.
-A member of the baseball team explained that he drinks about three times a week, and on average has about thirteen beers during one session of drinking.
+A member of the baseball team explained that he drinks about three times a week and that on average he has about thirteen beers during one session of drinking.
 He rated his stress levels at a four.

-While time management skills are key when navigating college, students who manage their time well still find times when they feel completely exasperated with school.
+While time management skills are key to navigating college, students who manage their time well still find times when they feel completely exasperated with school.

-“I just wish there was more time in the day sometimes,” explained Sydney, another biology major.
-She does not hold a part time job, does not belong to a club or on campus organization, and does not have a concentration or minor.
+“I just wish there was more time in the day sometimes,” explained Samantha, another biology major.
+She does not hold a part time job, does not belong to a club or on-campus organization, and does not have a concentration or a minor.

-She does work very hard to keep her grades up though, because she hopes to transfer to another school.
-She does drink occasionally, and said that she does smokes marijuana.
-She believes she also gets an average of seven to eight hours of sleep nightly.
+Samantha does work very hard to keep her grades up though, because she hopes to transfer to another school.
+She drinks occasionally and smokes marijuana.
+She believes she gets an average of seven to eight hours of sleep nightly.

-Jess, an RA in Dowden and the Vice President of Active Minds, talked about alcohol use among students.
+Jess, a resident assistant in Dowden Hall and the Vice President of Active Minds, talked about alcohol use among students.

 “Like most things, it’s not a big problem if you use it in moderation,” she said.
 “It’s when it gets in the way of important things like school work that it becomes a problem.”

 She also talked about ways to get help if your drinking is a problem.
-She suggested going to a counselor, friend, family, or anyone you trust.
+She suggested going to a counselor, a friend, a family member, or anyone you trust.

 For students at Worcester State, there are many resources available to help with navigating college.

-One way for students to get help is the counseling center.
-The counseling center is open and ready to make appointments for students.
-They also regularly hold events to raise awareness about mental health, to assist students in time management, and anything else they can do to help students.
+One way for students to get help is by making an appointment with the counseling center.
+They hold events to raise awareness about mental health and assist students with time management, among other things.